 I started archiving the columns online in 2014, interspersing them with the newest columns.
 So there’s the post date for each, but it often isn’t close to the stated original publication date.
 Where necessary, I’ve added updates on topics.
 When I caught up in 2015, I started posting the series, “Bird of the Week” (in conjunction with photographer Pete Arnold) and Roadside Attractions, in between monthly bird columns.
 Now I’m caught up.

-In the paper the column is not usually illustrated with photos–except for my smiling face (that’s how total strangers know it’s me at the grocery store and so they stop to ask a bird question).
+In the paper the column is not usually illustrated with photos–except sometimes with my smiling face (that’s how total strangers know it’s me at the grocery store and so they stop to ask a bird question).
 The photos here are primarily to help you find the beginning of each column as you scroll.
 Some are my own photos and credit is given for the rest.

 Like any columnist, I have an agenda: to help more people appreciate and advocate for birds.
 Biologist and biodiversity definer Thomas Lovejoy was quoted recently in literature about the Year of the Bird, “If you take care of birds, you take care of most of the environmental problems in the world.”